linuxguist/sorttable/README.md

 ```

 If you need further help, then view and edit the .html file present in this download ZIP file, both on the Internet Browser and on good Code/Text Editors like Sublime Text OR Kate OR Geany OR Notepad++ OR Programmer's Notepad, for the syntax used therein.
 Search for keywords used there quickly.

+This javascript code written originally by Stuart Langridge has been enhanced by me, in two ways:

+1. Replaced the Down/Up arrow icons with nice looking unicode counterparts.
+2. The sort ascending and descending order icons are shown appropriately.

+Thanks to Stuart Langridge and many others for contributing the original code.

 I thank the following forum article for inspiring me to develop this project idea: https://www.sololearn.com/Discuss/2497295/how-to-host-my-js-files-online-for-private-use-yourjavascript-com-is-not-working